The different types of terms and conditions for your business

 - Use limitation - e.g. coupon is only for person x, y or z

-If you need to explain a complex process in many words, a new policy is useful.
+If you need to explain a new or a complex business process in many words, a new policy is going to be useful.

 Terms and conditions vs client agreement

-You can have terms and conditions, but in some situations you may also need a client agreement.
+Also, while you can have terms and conditions, in some situations you may also need a client agreement.

 For example, where you are delivering bespoke services to a client that you are not delivering to all your clients, in this case, a client agreement is appropriate.
 Here are some examples: